 Send: When transmitting an offer, if MMR transcoding is supported and desired to be used, then the T38FaxTranscodingMMR parameter MUST be included.
-When transmitting an answer, if MMR transcoding is supported and desired to be used, and the offer included the T38FaxTranscodingMMR parameter, then the T38FaxTranscodingMMR parameter MUST be included and MMR transcoding MUST then be used.
-In all other cases, the T38FaxTranscodingMMR parameter MUST NOT be included and MMR transcoding MUST be used.
+When transmitting an answer, MMR transcoding is supported and desired to be used, and the offer included the T38FaxTranscodingMMR parameter, then the T38FaxTranscodingMMR parameter MUST be included and MMR transcoding MUST then be used.
+In all other cases, the T38FaxTranscodingMMR parameter MUST NOT be included and MMR transcoding M NOT be used.
+D •